 Ever wanted to roam a cyberpunk city with a hot chick?
 Remember Me got you covered fam!
 Brought to you by the developers behind Life is Strange, Remember Me was Dotnod Entertainment’s breakthrough into the gaming industry.

 You take on the role of a female memory hunter named Nilin.
 She works for an underground resistance called the Errorists who seek to thwart the megacorporation Memorize plans.
 Unfortunately, in the beginning, Nilin finds herself unable to remember her identity or what happened to her.
-It is at that moment where she will join the resistance and retrieve her memory fragments.
+It is at that moment that she will join the resistance and retrieve her memory fragments.

 Remember Me is a beat ’em up video game that has a similar combat system to the likes of the Batman Arkham series, Assassins Creed, and Sleeping Dogs.
 It’s a recommended title if the Beat’ em up genre is something you adore.